turbot/tailpipe-plugin-pipes/docs/tables/audit_log_table.md

   rapid_actions > 5;
 ```

-## Flag Potential Insider Threat by Monitoring for Changes on Sensitive Resources (0 rows)
+## Flag Potential Insider Threat by Monitoring for Changes on Sensitive Resources

 ```sql
 select